KodePratham/arb-agent/Demo-market/README.md

 - `Activate Chad` arbitrage agent button
 - Hardhat deployment flow for BSC testnet

+## Hackathon note (mock data + Ollama constraints)

+- For hackathon purposes, we are using mock market data in the demo flows.
+- Reason: end-to-end parsing against live external feeds could not be reliably completed within hackathon constraints due to Ollama runtime limitations in our environment.
+- Ollama parsing is only required once to produce the normalized canonical snapshot; after that, the matcher and UI can run repeatedly on the generated snapshot/mock dataset.

 ## Stack

 - Next.js (App Router, TypeScript)